 In this section, we review related work in the areas of risk assessment in container seaports, focusing on its relationship to in-depth software assessment of maritime freight ICT systems.

-There have been several efforts that have addressed the risk assessment of seaports.
+There have been several efforts to address the risk assessment of seaports.
 Current efforts for risk assessment for maritime security are summarized in Figure 1.